-Mental well-being begins with a strong relationship to the self.
-A healthy and happy person always feel safe to be around himself.
+Mental wellbeing can begin with a strong relationship with the self.
+Healthy and happy people tend to feel safe with themselves.
 Acknowledging the presence of any tension, worries, or overwhelming emotions can go a long way in developing a deeper and more meaningful connection to the self.

-The key takeaway of the concept of mental health continuum is that human minds are always moving.
-We have the potential to drive ourselves from the negative to the not-so negative, and finally to the positive end of the continuum.
+The key takeaway of the concept of the mental health continuum is that human minds are always moving.
+We have the potential to drive ourselves from one end of the continuum to the other.

-The mere transformation that happens during this shift can change our mindset and fill us with positive life energy.
-So, let us use the continuum to know ourselves, listen to ourselves, and push ourselves toward a happier and more content life.
+The transformation that happens during this shift can change our mindset and fill us with positive life energy.
+So, let us use the continuum to get to know ourselves, listen to ourselves, and push ourselves toward a happier and more content life.